 What is Stevia?

-Stevia is 200 times sweeter than table sugar, and it doesn’t affect blood sugar.
+Stevia is 200 times sweeter than table sugar, and it doesn’t affect blood sugar, which makes it useful for those looking for a sugar alternative on keto.
 You can use stevia in recipes, beverages, desserts, and more.
 The sweetener is available in different forms, such as liquid or powdered.
 Some stevia products come with added fillers and ingredients.
 Always look at the ingredient panel because even if a stevia product is listed as pure stevia or stevia in the raw, it may contain added fillers like maltodextrin or dextrose (which are basically just sugar).

 Can Stevia Cause Allergic Reactions?